kernelci/kernelci-core/README.md

 **The available command line tools are:**

-* **[`kci_build`](doc/kci_build.md)** to get the kernel source code, create a foncig file, build kernels and push them to a storage server.
+* **[`kci_build`](doc/kci_build.md)** to get the kernel source code, create a config file, build kernels and push them to a storage server.

 * **[`kci_test`](doc/kci_test.md)** to generate and submit test definitions in an automated test lab.